TEDx Talk

 One would assume I am comfortable in the public sphere and comfortable speaking to you guys, but the truth is that I've lived my whole life - up to this point and including this point - living in mortal dread of public speaking.
 Public singing; whole different thing."

-Aussie Battler (you beauty!) singer-songwriter, Megan Washington - a fellow TEDx Talk alumni - who is representing strength and courage by being one who showcases her weakness (that, much like Australia's proactive Stroke A Chord choir *we do love a pun!* members suffering from aphasia, has found a loophole in her Persistent Developmental Stuttering *PDS* which directly affects around 1 in 100 of society).
-Washington proactively tricks her mind into successful speech delivery by using 'brain games' on the ultimate public level where she intertwines music that uses a different part of her mind to eliminate her stutter - a strategy she refers to as 'smooth speech' and likens it to how a kindergarten teacher may talk to their students (you know exactly what she means here!
-If not, do not watch Kindergarten Cop for tips #itsnotatumour).
+Below: Fellow Aussie battler (you beauty!) singer-songwriter, Megan Washington - a fellow TEDx Talk alumni - who is representing strength and courage by being one who showcases her weakness known as Persistent Developmental Stuttering *PDS* which directly affects around 1 in 100 of society (that, much like Australia's proactive Stroke-a-Chord choir *we do love a pun!* members suffering from aphasia, has found a loophole to lift the stuffer).
+Being a proactive soul, Washington has worked out she can 'trick' her mind into successful speech delivery by using 'brain games' on the ultimate public level where she intertwines music that uses a different part of her mind to help eliminate her stutter - a smart strategy she refers to as 'smooth speech' and likens it to how a kindergarten teacher may talk to their students

 Language and music are inexplicably linked through this one thing and this thing is I have a stutter.